wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ## Final Thoughts

 Congratulations!
 You know how to scrape a website!
 All of the public data from the web is now at your fingertips.
-Of course, as we discussed earlier, web scraping does have some problems, so before you commit to scraping data, it is best to see if the data source provides an API first.
+As we discussed earlier, web scraping does have some problems, so before you commit to scraping data, it is best to see if the data source provides an API first.
 If they do not have one, and their terms of service allow it, you can now scrape any data you need.

 Of course, there is more to web scraping than the basics I covered in this tutorial.
 If you want to learn more about web scraping, you can try a free Coursera course like [Using Python to Access Web Data](https://www.coursera.org/learn/python-network-data).
 You can also read through [BeautifulSoup’s documentation.](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) You can [learn more about regular expressions here](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
 Finally, you might want to [check out Scrapy](https://scrapy.org/), a popular Python framework for web scraping.\
 \